-The Most Important Considerations for Accepting the Employee's TestimonyWhether or not there is corroboration (or supporting evidence) of course varies from case to case, but the most important considerations for accepting the employee's testimony are:
+The Most Important Considerations for Accepting the Employee's TestimonyWhether or not there is corroboration (or supporting evidence) of course varies from case to case, but the most essential considerations for accepting the employee's testimony are:

-- Testimony by a spouse, coworkers or friends, saying that the employee told them about the accident soon afterwards, in substantially the same way that the employee now recalls it (though contradictory testimony from these folks may be damaging);
+- Testimony by a spouse, coworkers or friends, saying that the employee told them about the accident soon afterward, in substantially the same way that the employee now recalls it (though contradictory testimony from these folks may be damaging);

 - Medical testimony consistent with the employee's version (or in fact inconsistent with it);